teevanss/BeeFit/README.md

 # Buzz!
 Daily self care is finally fun - take care of your pet by taking care of yourself!

 # How to run the frontend:
-1. open up a new terminal and type the following commands:
+1. Open up a new terminal and type the following commands:
 2. cd frontend
 3. npm install
 4. npm start